Shangri-Las-65!: Releases and singles

-The original pressing of the album contains the hits singles "Out in the Streets" and "Give Us Your Blessings".
-The second pressing includes the hit "I Can Never Go Home Anymore", and excludes the album track "The Dum Dum Ditty".
+The original pressing of the album contains the singles "Out in the Streets", "Give Us Your Blessings" and "Right Now and Not Later".
+The second pressing includes the hit single "I Can Never Go Home Anymore", and excludes the album track "The Dum Dum Ditty".
 The second pressing was later repackaged and re-released as I Can Never Go Home Anymore.